DOCA SNAP Virtio-fs Application Guide

 Virtio-fs is a virtualization file system designed for efficient and secure file sharing between a host and guest VMs.
 It uses the Virtio framework to establish a high-performance communication channel, bypassing traditional network-based file system protocols to improve throughput and reduce latency.

-Virtio-fs maps files and directories from a host or remote storage system into the guest’s address space, achieving near-native file system performance.
+Virtio-fs maps files and directories from a host or remote storage system into the guest’s address space, achieving near-native file system performance over TCP protocol only.

 Virtio-fs emulation allows this functionality to be simulated in virtualized or development environments without the need for dedicated hardware devices.